nihei9/vartan/README.md

 `#left` and `#right` directives allow you to define precedence and associativiry of symbols. `#left`/`#right` each assign the left/right associativity to symbols.

+If you want to change precedence, `#assign` directive helps you. `#assign` directive changes only precedence, not associativity.

 When the right-most terminal symbol of an alternative has precedence or associativity defined explicitly, the alternative inherits its precedence and associativity.

 `#prec` directive assigns the same precedence as a specified symbol to an alternative.